Maintaining, upgrading or reactivating your organization security clearance

 To maintain your organization's security clearance, you must inform the CSP by email at tpsgc.ssiinscription-issregistration.pwgsc@tpsgc-pwgsc.gc.ca of any changes to your organization's information and key people.

 When reporting changes to your organization’s information and key people, you must include documentation to support these changes.
-For example, if your organization has a new company security officer (CSO) you must submit a new corporate company security officer or company security officer appointment and acknowledgement and undertaking forms.
+For example, if your organization has a new company security officer (CSO) you must submit a new Company security officer appointment, acknowledgement and undertaking form.

 You may also report changes and send supporting documents to the CSP by mail, fax, or courier.